-Baja is a boondocking heaven.
+Baja Mexico is a boondocking heaven.
 With thousands of miles of largely unpopulated beaches, Baja offers a myriad of boondocking options for all types of vehicles.
-If you’re unfamiliar with the term, “boondocking” is slang for camping off the grid, for free, often in a remote location.
+If you’re unfamiliar with the term, “boondocking” is slang for camping off the grid (without water, electric, or sewage hookups), often in a remote location.

 Tools to get out of soft sand if we get stuck

 Our Toyota Dolphin has a shower with a water heater that runs off propane, but we prefer to save our propane and harness the sun to heat up water for showering.
-We use a solar camping shower bag to shower with when we’re boondocking.
+We use this lightweight solar camping shower bag to shower with when we’re boondocking in Mexico.

 Large water totes

 We try to carry at least 10 gallons of drinking water with us at all times, and the easiest way to do that is with large plastic water totes.
-We like the 7 gallon totes with a push-button nozzle to dispense the water.
+We like these 7 gallon totes with a nozzle to dispense the water.
 Purified water is easy to come by in Baja, and it’s very cheap to fill large water totes, usually around 30 pesos ($1.50 USD) for 15 gallons.
 If you plan to motorhome Mexico you will want at least one large water container for drinking water.

 A lightweight tarp and parachute cord